Crayhill Capital Management to enter private debt business

-NEW YORK (Reuters) - Crayhill Capital Management, which was formed in August by two veterans of $14 billion hedge fund firm Magnetar Capital, is joining the ranks of lending-focused private fund managers trying to make money where banks have pulled back.
+NEW YORK, Sept 9 (Reuters) - Crayhill Capital Management, which was formed in August by two veterans of $14 billion hedge fund firm Magnetar Capital, is joining the ranks of lending-focused private fund managers trying to make money where banks have pulled back.

 Joshua Eaton and Carlos Mendez of New York-based Crayhill will employ a similar strategy to what both did at Magnetar: providing capital to businesses in need through a so-called private debt strategy.
 The investment style typically refers to one-off loan agreements, which unlike corporate bonds come from non-bank firms and are not publicly traded.